mikaelvesavuori/triplecheck-repository-cloudflarekv/README.md

 ## TripleCheck: Cloudflare KV database repository

-Database utility for using Cloudflare KV with Triplecheck broker.
+Database utility for using Cloudflare KV with TripleCheck broker.
 It implements the repository base at [triplecheck-core](https://github.com/mikaelvesavuori/triplecheck-core).

 ## Instructions